 If you need to report a change in your earnings after you begin receiving benefits:

 If you receive benefits and are under full retirement age and you think your earnings will be different than what you originally told us, let us know right away.
 You cannot report a change of earnings online.
-Please call us at 1-800-772-1213 (TTY 1-800-325-0778) between 8 am to 5:30 pm, Monday through Friday, or contact your local Social Security office.
+Please call us at 1-800-772-1213 (TTY 1-800-325-0778), 8:00 am – 7:00 pm, Monday through Friday, or contact your local Social Security office.

 Browse great content about HTML coding in our blog section.
 You will find great tips on how to implement user-friendly features in your website.